WebDAV

-The WebDAV URL for your site is simply the https\:// URL to your ExaVault domain followed by `/webdav`.
-Input `https://www.DOMAIN.com/webdav` anywhere you are asked for a URL.
+The WebDAV URL for your site is the https:// URL to your ExaVault domain followed by /webdav.
+Use https://www.DOMAIN.com/webdav anywhere a URL is requested.

-WebDAV is only offered using https\:// and an insecure (unencrypted) version is not offered.
+WebDAV is offered over https:// only.
+An unencrypted version is not offered.

-ExaVault operates a proprietary WebDAV server software that we build and maintain in-house using our full-time employees.
-Our server is compatible with the WebDAV standards.
-We regularly verify our compliance with the WebDAV standards using [Litmus](http://www.webdav.org/neon/litmus/), the official testing tool from the WebDAV organization.
+ExaVault operates a proprietary WebDAV server built and maintained in-house.
+The server is compatible with the WebDAV standards, and we regularly verify compliance using Litmusarrow-up-right, the official testing tool from the WebDAV organization.

 1. Open Windows File Explorer from the Start menu on your computer desktop.